- Auto Body Technician

 - State-of-the-Art Automotive Facility: College of Marin has over $9 million invested in providing the most up-to-date training environment.

-- High-Quality Instruction for High Wage Industries: CTE programs at College of Marin prepare students for high-wage and high-demand careers at a fraction of the expense of private programs.
+- High-Quality Instruction for High Wage Industries: Career programs at College of Marin prepare students for high-wage and high-demand careers at a fraction of the expense of private programs.
 Our graduates enter the workforce having the ability to be innovative critical thinkers along with the comprehensive work skills needed to be connected directly to real-world needs.
 Our instructors are highly experienced industry professionals recognized as experts in their respective fields who understand their industry’s needs and trends.

 - Small Class Size: Most classes have 10-22 students.
 This low student-to-teacher ratio allows instructors to work individually with students as needed while covering material in-depth.